 PHSC 1011 PHYSICAL SCIENCE I. 3 hours.
-Prerequisite: Exemption from or successful completion of READ 0099 and MATH 0099; and MATH 1001 or 1111 with a minimum grade of C or exemption.
+Prerequisite: Completion or exemption from English and Mathematics Learning Support requirements and MATH 1001 or 1111 with a minimum grade of C or exemption.
 Co-requisite: PHSC 1011L.
 Three hours of lecture each week.
 A survey course covering physics concepts at an algebra level.
 Topics covered will include Newton's Laws, conservation of momentum and energy, wave motion, thermodynamics, electricity and magnetism.
 Fall, Spring, and Summer as needed.